elysiajs/documentation/docs/plugins/cors.md

   - - meta
     - name: 'description'
-      content: Plugin for Elysia that add support for customizing Cross-Origin Resource Sharing behavior.
+      content: Plugin for Elysia that adds support for customizing Cross-Origin Resource Sharing behavior.
 Start by installing the plugin with "bun add @elysiajs/cors".

   - - meta
     - name: 'og:description'
-      content: Plugin for Elysia that add support for customizing Cross-Origin Resource Sharing behavior.
+      content: Plugin for Elysia that adds support for customizing Cross-Origin Resource Sharing behavior.
 Start by installing the plugin with "bun add @elysiajs/cors".
 ---

 # CORS Plugin